sap-tutorials/Tutorials/tutorials/btp-app-prepare-btp/btp-app-prepare-btp.md

 3. Open a terminal.

-4. Set the Cloud Foundry API endpoint:
+4. Set the Cloud Foundry API endpoint.

     ```Shell/Bash
     cf api <API Endpoint of your landscape>
     ```

-5. Log in to your Cloud Foundry account, using your SAP BTP credentials:
+5. Log in to your Cloud Foundry account, using your SAP BTP credentials.

     ```Shell/Bash
     cf login